-Textbooks must be returned within two weeks from the first day of classes in the term for which they were purchased (one week for summer semester and courses which meet for eight weeks or less) or textbooks may also be returned within one week from the date of purchase.
+Textbooks must be returned within two weeks from the first day of classes in the term for which they were purchased (one week for summer semester and courses which meet for eight weeks or less) or textbooks may also be returned within 14 days from the date of purchase.
+Receipt requested for refund.